Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 2011 - Rose Avenue Residence and Studio, Venice CA. Designed by Reed Architectural Group.
 Won a 2011 Concrete Masonry Design award for Vergun.

-1987 - aka Brentwood Architectural High Tech, 12500 Cloud Lane, Los Angeles CA. Interiors by David Hertz.
+1987 - The Beverly Morse House, aka Brentwood Architectural High Tech, 12500 Cloud Lane, Los Angeles CA. Interiors by David Hertz.
 1.5 acres.
+Deeded to her trust in 1992.
 Has been renovated.
 Was a rental for many years.
-Status unknown.

-Sources include: Dimitry Vergun; Ed Niles; Mina Chow; AD Profiles 36 Los Angeles August-September 8-9/1981.
+Sources include: Dimitry Vergun; Shannon Vergun, Sasha Vergun, Anna Vergun, Ed Niles, Mina Chow, AD Profiles 36 Los Angeles August-September 8-9/1981.